António de Spínola: Carnation Revolution

-On 25 April 1974, as a representative in the MFA – Movimento das Forças Armadas (Movement of the Armed Forces) he received from the President of the Council of Ministers, Marcello Caetano, the rendition of the Government (which was in refuge in the Carmo Barracks).
+On 25 April 1974, as a general in the MFA (Movimento das Forças Armadas or Armed Forces Movement), he received from the President of the Council of Ministers, Marcello Caetano, the rendition of the Government, which was in refuge in the Carmo Barracks.
 Although General Spínola did not play an important role, Marcelo Caetano insisted he would only surrender power to Spínola.
 This allowed Spínola to assume an important public place as a leader of the revolution, although that was not what the MFA originally intended.
-The formation of the Junta de Salvação Nacional (National Salvation Junta), formed in the days following the Carnation Revolution, allowed Spínola to take on the role of President of the Republic.
+The formation of the National Salvation Junta, formed in the days following the Carnation Revolution, allowed Spínola to take on the role of President of the Republic.

 Spínola met with Mobutu Sese Seko, the President of Zaire, Hilgard Muller, South African Foreign Minister, and Hugo Biermann, South African Defence Chief, on 15 September 1974, on Sal Island in the Portuguese Cape Verde, crafting a plan to empower Holden Roberto of the National Liberation Front of Angola, Jonas Savimbi of UNITA, and Daniel Chipenda leader of the MPLA's eastern faction (a rival of MPLA leader Agostinho Neto) while retaining the façade of national unity; Mobutu, the South Africans, and Spínola wanted to diminish Neto's importance and present Chipenda as the MPLA leader (Mobutu particularly preferring Chipenda to Neto because Chipenda supported autonomy for the province of Cabinda, an Angolan exclave surrounded by Zaire and the Republic of the Congo, and Neto did not).
 The group also relied on the immense petroleum reserves of the province, estimated at around 300 million tons, which the Mobutu government required for economic survival.
+At the same time, Spínola and other right-wing forces among the Portuguese elites resisted the full decolonization of Angola and Mozambique.
+To make his case for slowing down this process, he made reference to the large numbers of Portuguese emigrants who resided in these territories.

 Exile and death

 Spínola lasted as the first post-Revolution President from 15 May 1974 until 30 September of the same year, to be substituted by General Francisco da Costa Gomes.
 His resignation was partly due to what he saw as the profound move to the political left, their effects on the military and the independence of the Portuguese colonies.
-Discontent over these changes, he tried to intervene politically to mitigate the movements of the MFA program.
+Discontent over these changes, he tried to intervene politically to mitigate the agenda of the MFA.
 He resigned fifteen days later on 30 September 1974, after just four months in power, when he realized he would not be able to block the application of the MFA program.